The Law of Unconscious Growth—Good Soil

 ♦

-Heaven, the kingdom, is essentially brought down to earth by you naming the good word, consistently sowing and looking to the fields as if already white with harvest (Jn.
+The study of the parables concerning the Sower, including the accompanying scriptures describing the kingdom, delve deeper than at first glance and require some effort in gaining nuance.
+Heaven, the kingdom, is essentially manifested on earth when you sow the good seed, consistently sowing and looking to the fields as if already white with harvest (Jn.
 4.35), and then receiving or reaping the harvest as it fully abounds.
 You essentially name your pathway after that which is righteous, a ‘kingdom pathway’ if you will.
-You give up what holds you back—God honors fresh sowing.
-That which held you back is transposed into the new harvest and becomes a part of the heavenly blessing as you walk your path.
+Sowing good seed can help you give up what holds you back.
+God honors fresh sowing—the new harvest becomes a part of the heavenly blessing as you walk your path.

+Often, you become the first signpost for what is coming.
 The signs begin slowly.
+You may feel differently or even think differently.
 First, the blade, or the indication that growth begins; next, the early sign that a mature crop is in the process of growth, the formation of the ear; finally, the fruit begins to show, and once mature the harvest is taken in.
 A further awakening occurs as the harvest is accepted or received.
-Thus, learning to receive is of great importance in the teaching of the Way.
-Asking is not the same as receiving.
-The harvest may be before you, but many cannot see to harvest.
-Steady and consistent, the above method of working truly offers keys to the kingdom Jesus describes.

-As you plant the good seeds, you will discover a contrast between positive and negative thinking, constructive actions and speech, and destructive ones.
-Once the planting has sprouted and grown strong, you will begin to see the weeds.
 In the Parable of the Weeds, also known as the ‘Wheat and the Tares’, Matt.
 13.24-30, Jesus explains that a man sowed good seed into his field, yet others came during the night to sow weeds.
 The owner tells his servant to let both grow until the difference becomes apparent.
 The roots of the wheat will be strong enough that pulling up the weeds can then be accomplished.
-Sowing to the positive is one lesson here.
+Sowing that a bad habit or character nature be removed should also state the good to be received.
+Always end your sowing by sowing to the positive, is one lesson here.

-As Jesus teaches, stick with the vision of the field ripening toward harvest, and stay on a positive course.
 The spirit nourishes your planted seed, just as it does the planted seed of the farmer, and allows the crop to grow within you.
 In both cases, the growth is spontaneous, both in the physical and the spiritual world, even though we may not be completely aware of how the spirit accomplishes this growth.
-Thought building upon itself might be one way to explain this growth.
-The Parable of Unconscious Growth in Mark 4:26 illustrates this mystery very well.
+The Parable of Unconscious Growth in Mark 4:26 illustrates key aspects of this mystery very well.

 God Bless!